anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/13-copying-directories.md

 ## **Important Notes**

 - **Recursive Copy**: The `-R` option is essential when copying directories.
 It ensures that subdirectories and files within the directory are included.
+Without `-R`, only files are copied, and subdirectories will be omitted, resulting in an incomplete copy.
 - **Permissions**: You need the necessary permissions to copy directories into certain locations.
-For system directories, you may need to use `sudo`.
+For system directories, you may need to use `sudo` to ensure you have the required privileges to perform the operation.

 **Example with Elevated Privileges**:
 ```bash
 sudo cp -R config_files /etc/backup
 ```

-This command copies the `config_files` directory to `/etc/backup` with elevated privileges.
+This command copies the `config_files` directory to `/etc/backup` with elevated privileges, which may be necessary when copying to system directories or restricted locations.

 ---